OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ### Static Analysis

+To verify the existence of debug symbols you can use objdump from [binutils](https://www.gnu.org/s/binutils/ "Binutils") or [llvm-objdump](https://llvm.org/docs/CommandGuide/llvm-objdump.html "llvm-objdump") to inspect all of the app binaries.

-Use `objdump --syms` to inspect the main binary and other included dylibs, and look for symbols with 'd' (debug) flag associated with them.
-Check [objdump man page](https://www.unix.com/man-page/osx/1/objdump/ "objdump man page") for information about various other symbol's flag characters.
-A typical output for a binary containing debug symbols looks like following:
+In the following snippet we run objdump over `TargetApp` (the iOS main app executable) to show the typical output of a binary containing debug symbols which are marked with the `d` (debug) flag.
+Check the [objdump man page](https://www.unix.com/man-page/osx/1/objdump/ "objdump man page") for information about various other symbol flag characters.

 ```bash
 $ objdump --syms TargetApp